teambit/docs/docs/tutorials/bit-vue-tutorial.md

 added src/components/productList.vue
 ```

-When creating new components, you need to make sure that Bit properly tracked all the files required for the component.
+When creating new components, you need to make sure that Bit properly tracks all of the files required for the component.
 Bit can analyze the component for you and verify that all files are included.
 You can do that by checking the status of the component:

-Our component is using the `src/assets/products.js` - Bit will identify it and alert us:
+Our component is using `src/assets/products.js` - Bit will identify it and alert us:

 ```bash
 > product-list ...  issues found